Marie Olive Armstrong Scholarship for Indigenous Students

 Marie’s in-perpetuity scholarship for Aboriginal and Torres Straight Islander students for studies in music, visual art, theatre and performance, dance, creative writing or poetry seeks to make a better future by empowering Indigenous Australians

-This Scholarship was established in 2021 to assist Aboriginal and Torres Strait Islander students undertaking studies in the fields of music, visual art, performance, dance, creative writing or poetry or Theatre and Performance Studies at the Faculty of Arts and Social Sciences or Conservatorium of Music at University of Sydney.
+This Scholarship was established in 2021 to provide financial support to Aboriginal and Torres Strait Islander students undertaking studies in the fields of music, visual art, performance, dance, creative writing or poetry at University of Sydney.

 1. Background

 a.
-This Scholarship was established in 2021 to assist Aboriginal and Torres Strait Islander students undertaking studies in the fields of music, visual art, performance, dance, creative writing or poetry at the Faculty of Arts and Social Sciences or Conservatorium of Music at University of Sydney.
+This Scholarship was established in 2021 to provide financial support to Aboriginal and Torres Strait Islander students undertaking studies in music, visual art, performance, dance, creative writing or poetry at the University of Sydney.

 b.
-This Scholarship is a gift from the late Marie Olive Armstrong.
+This Scholarship is funded by a gift from the late Marie Olive Armstrong.

 2. Eligibility

-b.
-Applicants must identify as an Aboriginal and/or Torres Strait Islander person as defined in the University of Sydney’s Confirmation of Aboriginal and Torres Strait Islander Identity Policy 2015.”
+c.
+Applicants must identify as an Aboriginal and/or Torres Strait Islander person as defined in the University of Sydney’s Confirmation of Aboriginal and Torres Strait Islander Identity Policy 2015.

 3. Selection Criteria

-ii. personal statement describing how the scholarship will assist in their studies with a personal reflection on their academic journey and the Arts as an Aboriginal or Torres Strait Islander person,
+III. a personal reflection on their academic journey and the arts as an Aboriginal or Torres Strait Islander person.

 b.
-Preference will be given to students who identify as females and belong to a rural, regional or remote geographical area as described by Australian Government.
+Preference will be given to applicants who identify as female and belong to a rural, regional or remote geographical area as described by the Australian Government.

 c.
-The Scholarship will be awarded by Deputy Vice Chancellor (Indigenous Strategy and Services)
+The Scholarship will be awarded by a selection committee consisting of the:

 4. Value